Files & Customization

 Here you can learn the basics principles behind Aseprite.

 In Aseprite, a sprite consists of a sequence of frames and a stack of layers.
 The intersection of frames and layers creates an array of editable graphic cels with images/pixels that can be edited with the sprite editor.
 Layers, frames, and cels are visible in the timeline:

 A frame is a single still image in a sprite.
 Adding and altering frames creates a sequence of images called an animation.
 The details of how Aseprite cycles through frames is described in greater detail in the animation section.
 Frames are represented horizontally in the timeline, from left to right.

 Each frame's image is produced from a stack of one or more layers, represented in order from bottom to top on the timeline.
-Layers at the top of the timeline are drawn first, and every subsequent layer is added over top of it.
+Layers at the bottom of the timeline are drawn first, and every subsequent layer is added over top of it.
 Layers assist you by divide a single complex image into separate graphic component parts.

 Each frame-layer intersection is called a cel.
 The contents of any specific cel may be moved, edited, and deleted without effecting the contents of other cels, which make them ideal for isolating and editing specific elements of a graphic while preserving parts that do not change.